undertherain/gpt-bench/README.md

 # Large Language Modeling Benchmark

 This benchmark measures throughput of a causal language model training in tokens per second.
-The model is implemented following LLaMa architecture (e.g. using rotary embeddings) but parameterized to contain 1.4 buiillion paramters, similarly to GPT-2 (1.5B) or GPT-J (6B).
+The model is implemented following LLaMa architecture (e.g. using rotary embeddings) but parameterized to contain 1.4 buiillion paramters, similarly to GPT-2 XL (1.5B).
 The model definition is based on the HuggingFace transforemrs library code, stripped of most of external dependencies.

 # Correctness